The young master and his natural way of learning

 Making his own golf course in the sand dunes of a beach.

 Inventing shots wherever needed.

 A dreamer and a fighter

 It was fate that brought Seve to golf.
-He was a natural fighter, a brave warrior, he is badly missed.
+He was a natural fighter, a brave warrior who left the world far too early.